hidekatsu-izuno/transform-gradle-plugin/README.md

     into 'data/output'
     rename /(.*)\.xlsx/, '$1.txt'

-    // for a copy only
-    preserve {
+    // if you only need a copy, not sync preserve {
         include '**'
     }